lsst/in-kind-program_lsst_io/docs/contributors/contributed-telescope.rst

 ----------

 25 hours per semester will be available on the 9.2 meter `South African Large Telescope <https://astronomers.salt.ac.za/>`_ located at South African Astronomical Observatory, South Africa.
-SALT has a wide range of `instrumentation <https://astronomers.salt.ac.za/instruments/>`_ available.
+SALT has a wide range of `SALT instrumentation <https://astronomers.salt.ac.za/instruments/>`_ available.
 This contribution is expected to be available for 10 years from the start of the first semester of availability.

 SZA-SAA-S4